Sage-Bionetworks/portalsDocs/articles/views.md

 ## Create a Project View

-To create a `Project View`, select the `Project` that you would like to create the view in.
+To create a `Project View`, select the `Project` in which you would like to create the view.
 You will select the projects of interest by defining the scope as above.
-The only notable difference between creating a `Project View` and a `File View` is that for project views, there is a 1:1 relationship between the projects you select in your scope and the projects that are included in the view.
+The only notable difference between creating a `Project View` and a `File View` is that for project views, there is a 1:1 relationship between the projects you select in your scope and the projects that are shown in the view.

 ## Query a View
 A view can be queried exactly the same as any other `Table` in Synapse.
 Please see [Tables](/articles/tables.html) for more examples.
 For example, to query for everything in `syn123`: